 The service advisory boards will advise on how to manage specific enterprise services.
 For example, the Banner Coordinating Group, which is comprised of staff from Banner-using units across campus, advises IS staff on running the university's ERP; the Drupal Steering Committee advises on the current state and future development of the Drupal Web Hosting service.
 Some service advisory boards already exist and others will need to be created.

-Information Services has convened the following service advisory boards (chairs in parentheses):
+Information Services has convened the following service advisory boards, with chairs noted:

 - Data Centers: Rebecca Albrich, Eric Fullar